CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/Akkodis/overview.md

-# Akkodis - Azure and Azure AI Learning Workshop
+# Suncorp Microsoft Foundry Workshop

 Using this environment, you can explore the full range of Azure capabilities and services, including Microsoft Foundry, Azure AI services, and many others.
 A detailed overview of the sandbox environment is provided below.